Choose Texas Power logo

 3. Compare energy companies and electric rates

-Once you have your details, start comparing plans.
-Enter your ZIP code on our marketplace to see the available electricity rates in your area.
+Once you have the details, you can start comparing plans.
+Enter your ZIP code on our marketplace to browse the available electricity rates in your area.
 Filter by rate type, provider, or contract length to narrow your options.
-Review our guide to understanding electric plans for more details.

 4. Choose your plan and switch light companies with confidence